The following categories will be acknowledged after each stage as a 'Stage Winner'.

 A presentation ceremony will be held each evening that will include:

-- Reading of the results for each male/female category - no prizes awarded for seperate stages in 2017
+- Reading of the results for each male/female category - an award is presented to 2019 stage winners

 - Greater emphasis given to random prizes given away to riders across all divisions from the days' racing.